 For purposes of Rules 20.1, 20.2, 20.3, 20.4 and 20.5, the following definitions shall apply.
-For terms not defined herein, the definitions in Rule 2 - Definitions shall apply.
+For terms not defined herein, the definitions in Rule 2 shall apply.

-- (1) "Actual Emissions" means the emissions of an emission unit calculated pursuant to Subsection (d)(2) of this rule. - (2) "Actual Emission Reductions" means emission reductions which are real, surplus, enforceable, quantifiable and permanent.
-Actual emission reductions shall be calculated pursuant to Subsection (d)(4) of this rule. - (3) "Aggregate Potential to Emit" means the sum of the potential to emit of all emission units at the stationary source, calculated pursuant to Section (d) Standards of this rule.
+(1) "Actual Emissions" means the emissions of an emission unit calculated pursuant to Subsection (d)(2) of this rule.

+(2) "Actual Emission Reductions" means emission reductions which are real, surplus, enforceable, quantifiable and permanent.
+Actual emission reductions shall be calculated pursuant to Subsection (d)(4) of this rule.

+(3) "Aggregate Potential to Emit" means the sum of the potential to emit of all emission units at the stationary source, calculated pursuant to Section (d) of this rule.

-- (4) "Air Contaminant Emission Control Project" means any activity or project undertaken at an existing emission unit which, as its primary purpose, reduces emissions of air contaminants from such unit in order to comply with a District, California Air Resources Board (CARB) or federal Environmental Protection Agency (EPA) emission control requirement. - (i) Such activities or projects do not include: - (A) the replacement of an existing emission unit with a newer or different unit; - (B) a modification or replacement of an existing emission unit to the extent that such replacement or modification results in an increase in capacity of the emissions unit; - (C) any air contaminant emission control project for a new or modified emission unit which project is proposed to meet these New Source Review Rules 20.1, 20.2, 20.3 or 20.4; or, - (D) any air contaminant emission control project for an existing emission unit proposed to create an actual emission reduction or emission reduction credit in order to meet a requirement of these New Source Review Rules 20.1-20.4. - (ii) Air contaminant emission control projects include, but are not limited to, any of the following: - (A) The installation of conventional or advanced flue gas desulfurization, or sorbent injection for emissions of oxides of sulfur; - (B) Electrostatic precipitators, baghouses, high efficiency multiclones, or scrubbers for emissions of particulate matter or other pollutants; - (C) Flue gas recirculation, low-NOx burners, selective non-catalytic reduction or selective catalytic reduction for emissions of oxides of nitrogen; - (D) Regenerative thermal oxidizers, catalytic oxidizers, condensers, thermal incinerators, flares, absorption equipment or carbon adsorbers for volatile organic compounds or hazardous air pollutants; - (E) Activities or projects undertaken to accommodate switching to an inherently less polluting fuel, including but not limited to, natural gas firing, or the cofiring of natural gas and other inherently less polluting fuels, for the purpose of controlling emissions.
-The air contaminant emission control project shall include any activity that is necessary to accommodate switching to an inherently less polluting fuel; and
+(4) "Air Contaminant Emission Control Project" means any activity or project undertaken at an existing emission unit which, as its primary purpose, reduces emissions of air contaminants from such unit in order to comply with a District, California Air Resources Board (ARB) or federal Environmental Protection Agency (EPA) emission control requirement. (i) Such activities or projects do not include:

+(A) the replacement of an existing emission unit with a newer or different unit;

+(B) a modification or replacement of an existing emission unit to the extent that such replacement or modification results in an increase in capacity of the emissions unit;

+(C) any air contaminant emission control project for a new or modified emission unit which project is proposed to meet these New Source Review Rules 20.1, 20.2, 20.3 or 20.4; or,

+(D) any air contaminant emission control project for an existing emission unit proposed to create an actual emission reduction or emission reduction credit in order to meet a requirement of these New Source Review Rules 20.1-20.4.

+(ii) Air contaminant emission control projects include, but are not limited to, any of the following:

+(A) The installation of conventional or advanced flue gas desulfurization, or sorbent injection for emissions of oxides of sulfur;

+(B) Electrostatic precipitators, baghouses, high efficiency multiclones, or scrubbers for emissions of particulate matter or other pollutants;

+(C) Flue gas recirculation, low-NOx burners, selective non-catalytic reduction or selective catalytic reduction for emissions of oxides of nitrogen;

+(D) Regenerative thermal oxidizers, catalytic oxidizers, condensers, thermal incinerators, flares, absorption equipment or carbon adsorbers for volatile organic compounds or hazardous air pollutants;

+(E) Activities or projects undertaken to accommodate switching to an inherently less polluting fuel, including but not limited to, natural gas firing, or the cofiring of natural gas and other inherently less polluting fuels, for the purpose of controlling emissions.
+The air contaminant emission control project shall include any activity that is necessary to accommodate switching to an inherently less polluting fuel; and source, as applicable, conducted by means of modeling as defined herein and as approved by the Air Pollution Control Officer.
-- (F) Activities or projects undertaken to replace or reduce the use and emissions of stratospheric ozone depleting compounds subject to regulation by the federal EPA. - (5) "Air Quality Impact Analysis (AQIA)" means an analysis of the air quality impacts of the air contaminant emissions from an emission unit, a project, or a stationary source, as applicable, conducted by means of modeling as defined herein and as approved by the Air Pollution Control Officer.
 Methods other than modeling may be used, as the Air Pollution Control Officer and the federal EPA may approve.
 An AQIA shall be based on the emission exhaust system design and discharge characteristics but not on an exhaust stack height greater than good engineering practice stack height.
-This provision shall not be applied to limit actual stack height. - (6) "Air Quality Increment" means any of the following maximum allowable cumulative increases in air contaminant concentration over the minor source baseline concentration from all increment consuming and increment expanding sources (see Tables 20.1-1 and 20.1-2).
+This provision shall not be applied to limit actual stack height.